yyc001/libexample/README.md

 run `make && make install` to compile and install a custom lib.

-For more information please RTFSC `Makefile`.
+For more information please RTFSC from `Makefile`.